 When I first started getting serious about real estate investing, “cap rate” was the first term I stumbled upon that I had to look up.

 As a landlord and owner of small rental properties, I knew some of the basics at that point – terms like rental income, mortgage interest, and amortization.
-But because I’d only been involved in duplexes and fourplexes (i.e., residential real estate, rather than commercial), I hadn’t run across cap rates before.
+But because I’d only been involved in duplexes and fourplexes, I hadn’t run across commercial real estate cap rates before.

 As I ventured into the world of multifamily real estate syndications, “cap rate” became part of my daily vernacular.
-When you go to real estate investing conferences or read blog posts about real estate syndications, the term cap rate is often thrown around here and there, as if everyone should know exactly what it means.
+When you go to real estate investing conferences or read blog posts about commercial real estate syndications, the term cap rate (or capitalization rate) is often thrown around here and there, as if everyone should know exactly what it means.

-I’m here to tell you that it’s okay if you don’t know exactly what a cap rate is or what it’s used for.
+I’m here to tell you that it’s okay if you don’t know exactly what a capitalization rate is or what it’s used for.

-In this article, we’ll go over what a cap rate is, how it’s calculated, what it’s used for, and, perhaps most importantly, what you need to know about cap rates as a passive investor in a real estate syndication.
+In this article, we’ll go over what a commercial real estate cap rate is, how it’s calculated, what it’s used for, how it relates to the purchase price and property value, as well as what you need to know about them if you’re a passive investor in a commercial real estate syndication.

 You might hear people say that a property has a cap rate of 5%, or that assets in a given area are trading around a 5-cap.
-Let’s talk a little about what this means, and how people arrive at these numbers.
+Let’s talk a little about what this means, what this tells you about the value of the property in relation to the purchase price, and how people arrive at these numbers.